Watonga, Oklahoma

 Watonga is a city in Blaine County, Oklahoma.
 It is 70 miles northwest of Oklahoma City.
-The population was 5,111 at the 2010 census.
+The population was 2,690 as of the 2020 United States census.
 It is the county seat of Blaine County.

 History

-Watonga is located on former Cheyenne and Arapaho Indian Reservation lands that were allotted to individual tribal members and the excess opened to white settlers in the Land Run of 1892.
-Watonga is named after Arapaho Chief Watonga, whose name means "Black Coyote".
+Watonga is located on former Cheyenne and Arapaho Indian Reservation lands that were allotted to individual tribal members, and the excess opened to white settlers in the Land Run of 1892.
+Watonga is named after Arapaho Chief Wo'teenko'oh, whose name means "Black Coyote".

 The town began as a tent city on April 19, 1892.
 A post office opened in Watonga during the same year.
 However, the first railroad line through Watonga was not built until 1901–02, when the Enid and Anadarko Railway (later the Chicago, Rock Island and Pacific Railway) constructed a 60 mile rail line from Guthrie.